Skip to main content

 Photo by Innerbody Research

-Hormone changes can have a major effect on your overall health and well-being.
-From your mood to your physical health, even gradual changes (like the natural decline in bioavailable testosterone as you age) can have a big impact.
+Hormone changes, such as the natural age-related decline in bioavailable testosterone, can significantly affect your mood and physical health.
 Because of this, many people seek out ways to boost certain hormones or balance them out.
-One potential solution that’s been growing in popularity over the past few years is diindolylmethane, or DIM, supplements.
+One potential solution that’s been growing in popularity over the past few years is diindolylmethane (DIM) supplements.

-Found in cruciferous vegetables, DIM is a phytonutrient that has shown promise as a way to boost estrogen metabolism, improve prostate health, reduce cancer risk, and more.
+Found in cruciferous vegetables, DIM is a phytonutrient that has shown promise in boosting estrogen metabolism, improving prostate health, and potentially reducing cancer risk, among other possible benefits.
 But are DIM supplements right for you?
-In our guide to the best DIM supplements of 2024, we’ll help you answer that question.
+In this guide, we'll help answer that question and identify the best options to consider in 2026.

 If you’re in a hurry, check out our summary of recommendations below.
-And for more details, read on to learn how we made our choices.
+For more details, read on to learn how we made our choices.

 Summary of recommendations